List of Hollows in Bleach: Zommari Leroux

 Zommari Leroux (ゾマリ・ルルー, Zomari Rurū) is the Séptima Espada.
 He is a quiet, reverent, and pragmatic figure that despises Soul Reapers for judging hollows as evil.
 The aspect of death Zommari represents is intoxication, shown in his worship of Sousuke Aizen.
 The remnants of his hollow mask take the form of a necklace made out of teeth and a ridge of spikes running down the center of his forehead, and his hollow hole is located on his right breast.

 Zommari has the fastest sonido among the Espada, with its fastest version called Gemelos Sonido (Hemerosu Sonīdo); this is so fast that it rips his body through space, resulting in a clone.
 Zommari can use this to keep on producing extra bodies with a limit of a total of five bodies (including his original) at a time, thus, he has the fighting strength of up to five people, allowing him to perform tactics and techniques which can only be performed by a group, and use some of his extra bodies as decoys and replace those bodies with new ones.
 His zanpakutō is Brujería (Buruheria), which replaces his legs with a hardened lotus-like structure that he can hide within as a defensive measure.
 In his released state, his body is covered in eyes, each of which allows him to magically control objects or body parts using the technique Amor (Amōru).
 This technique is described by the character Byakuya Kuchiki as being similar to kidō and can be completely blocked by casting a kidō barrier.

 Zommari is introduced during Ichigo's assault on Hueco Mundo, in which he is a minor villain.
 He obediently holds back from battle until after Rukia Kuchiki defeats Aaroniero Arruruerie.
 Zommari then takes the field in order to finish off the unconscious Rukia, but is prevented from doing so by Byakuya Kuchiki.
 The two fight, at first relying on their super-speed but then turning to their zanpakutō releases.
 Using his Amor, Zommari attempts to dominate Byakuya's body, but is unsuccessful when Byakuya cripples his own limbs to prevent them being used against him.
 Zommari is then assaulted by Byakuya's bankai, which he is incapable of dominating due to its hundreds of pieces.
 Zommari remained safe by hiding in his defense, and attempts to use Amor on Byakuya, but Byakuya had observed the technique's resemblance to kidō, and creates magical wall to render it ineffective.
 Zommari, despite knowing it is already useless, impatiently and desperately uses Amor on Byakuya, who uses Shunpo to instantly move to the location behind Zommari.
 As Byakuya raises his sword to deliver the finishing blow, Zommari heartfully shouts his final praise to Aizen before meeting his death.

-Zommari is voiced by Taiten Kusunoki in the Japanese version of anime.
+Zommari is voiced by Taiten Kusunoki in the original Japanese version of anime.
 In the English dub, he is voiced by Greg Eagles up until episode 195 and then by Neil Kaplan thereafter.